Wyzant vs Preply vs Classentra: 2026 Head-to-Head

 Preply is the global tutor marketplace.
 Bigger surface area, especially for languages.
 Commission is roughly 33% plus a one-off introduction fee.
 Off-platform contact with students is forbidden — leave Preply and you leave with no list.
 The strongest play: language tutors targeting international students with no existing audience.

 Classentra is the teaching workspace, not a marketplace.
 We do not send you leads.
-We give you native live video, scheduling, assignments, parent visibility, and direct Stripe payouts, and we take 0% of your lesson revenue on Pro.
+We give you live sessions (your own Zoom/Meet on every plan, or fully in-app with the optional Native Video add-on), scheduling, assignments, parent visibility, and direct Stripe payouts — and instead of a 25–33% commission, we charge one all-in fee of 7% + 30¢ per lesson on Educator, with card processing included.
 The strongest play: tutors who already have 3+ students and want to keep their margin.

 The commission math (real numbers)

 Tutors underestimate how much marketplace commission costs them over time.
-Here's the take-home on three common lesson prices, before any payment processing.
+Here's the take-home on three common lesson prices.
+Marketplace figures are before any payment processing; the Classentra figure is after its all-in fee — card processing is included, so nothing else comes out.

 Now run the same comparison over a year.
 A tutor with 10 weekly recurring students at $60/hr (520 sessions a year):